tommyrharper/Learning-Goals/week7/day3.md

 It works in the console, rather than updating the actual html page.

-We had use functions within functions and some other interesting code to implement this.
+We had use functions within functions and object literals to make this work which was interesting.

 Later today I will be going to an intro to Machine Learning.